 • Members must give 24-hour notice by emailing the OIIA and AIRC Chair. • To encourage physical attendance, members can only take advantage of this provision 2 time per year.
 Additional request must be proved by AIRC Chair and Vice –Chair.

-Article IX
+ARTICLE IX

-AMENDMENT OF BYLAWS
+Amendment of By-Laws

 A bylaw amendment is not effective unless approved by the majority of the commission.

-Article X
+ARTICLE X

-STAFFING AND CITY LIAISON
+Staffing and City Liaison

 1- The Office of International and Immigrant Affairs shall provide staff support and meeting facilities for the Aurora Immigrant and Refugee Commission to enable it to carry out necessary functions.
 In addition, the head of this office will serve as a city liaison to the AIRC.